 Cricut Materials that can be used with the Fine-point blade

-Mat to use: Generally the standard grip mat will work with all vinyls.
+Mat to use: Generally, the standard grip mat will work with all vinyl.

 Adhesive Vinyl – Use Vinyl Setting

 There are basically 2 categories of adhesive vinyl – permanent outdoor and removable indoor – with various types within each category.
-Vinyl will always be clarified as one of those types and you should use accordingly to the project for best results.
+Vinyl will always be clarified as one of those types, and you should use it accordingly to the project for best results.

 For adhesive vinyl, you will generally use the vinyl setting on your Cricut.

-1. Oracal Vinyl – This vinyl is my personal top choice when I am thinking about starting an adhesive vinyl project.
+1. Oracal Vinyl – This vinyl is my personal top choice when I start an adhesive vinyl project.
 Oracal is regarded as the industry leader when it comes to craft vinyl.
 This vinyl is designed to last years.
-You can also find rolls of this on Vinyl Direct here in both glossy or matte!
+You can also find rolls of this on Vinyl Direct here in both glossy and matte!

 4. Happy Crafters – Honestly, this is just a happy place website – you will find vinyl of all sorts and many other craft-related supplies!